sgalles/ceylon-webgl/README.md

 Was it worthwile ?
 ---------------------

-For me, Yes.
+Well, at least for me, Yes !

 The three.js API is beautiful, and it was a rewarding experience to combine it with the [dynamic interfaces of Ceylon](http://ceylon-lang.org/documentation/1.1/tour/dynamic/).

+Also, the metamodel of Ceylon allows interesting things (see what I've done with the *ShaderValue* and *ShaderValueBundle* classes)

-Also, it demonstrates that the interop capabilties of Ceylon with JS even for this rather extreme use case.
+It demonstrates the excellent interop capabilties of Ceylon with JS, even for this rather unusual and extreme use case.